 Art is far more accessible to people all over the world today with the world wide web bringing art right to your home.
-Original art is now bought direct from the artist from the comfort of your living room.
-No more visiting galleries or attending Exhibitions far afield to find what you are looking for – cut out this middle man, and buy your art directly at the artist’s price.
+Original art is now bought directly from the artist from the comfort of your living room.
+No more visiting galleries or attending Exhibitions far afield to find what you are looking for – cut out this middleman, and buy your art directly at the artist’s price.

 The advantage of buying online is that if you like the style of the artist you are looking at – you can very easily order a commission if you do not see the subject matter you are looking for.